Assistant Studio Manager

 Pottery Northwest is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 We strive to be a place where DEIA builds the foundation for people.
 Women, non-gender-binary/trans individuals, BIPOC (Black, Indigenous, and People of Color), and people with disabilities are STRONGLY encouraged to apply.

 To apply, submit a completed application.
-We do not want a cover letter–please just fill the application out in entirety.
+We do not want a cover letter, please fill the application out in its entirety.